SyncfusionExamples/how-to-create-multiple-legend-items-for-a-single-column-series/README.md

 # how-to-create-more-than-one-legend-item-for-single-cartesian-series

-This repository contains a sample to implement how to create more than one legend item for single cartesian seriese on a [Syncfusion Flutter Chart](https://help.syncfusion.com/flutter/cartesian-charts/getting-started) widget.
+This repository contains a sample to implement how to create more than one legend item for single cartesian series on a [Syncfusion Flutter Chart](https://help.syncfusion.com/flutter/cartesian-charts/getting-started) widget.

 Refer KB through this link [KB](https://support.syncfusion.com/agent/kb/16536).